oddgames/gemini-jenkins-analyzer/README.md

 Tired of digging through long Jenkins logs to understand what went wrong?

-**Explain Error Plugin** leverages AI to automatically interpret job and pipeline failures—saving you time and helping you fix issues faster.
+**Gemini Jenkins Analyzer** leverages AI to automatically interpret job and pipeline failures—saving you time and helping you fix issues faster.

 Whether it’s a compilation error, test failure, or deployment hiccup, this plugin turns confusing logs into human-readable insights.